femix300/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd sends the user to the home directory ls -l Display current directory contents in a long format ls -la displays hidden files in long format
+cd sends the user to the home directory ls -l Display current directory contents in a long format ls -la displays hidden files in long format ls -lan displays hidden files in long format with user and group IDs displayed numerically